VFM-Loc: Training-Free Cross-View Geo-Localization via Aligning Discriminative Visual Hierarchies: Experiments

-To thoroughly evaluate our zero-shot approach, we compare it with leading supervised (S) and unsupervised (U) methods on three CVGL benchmarks.
+\textbf{Quantitative Comparisons with SOTA.} To thoroughly evaluate our approach, we compare it with leading supervised and unsupervised methods on three CVGL benchmarks.
 Supervised baselines include PCL\cite{9583266}, Sample4Geo\cite{Deuser2023Sample4GeoHN} and DAC\cite{10636268}; unsupervised baselines are EM-CVGL\cite{li2024learning} and UniABG\cite{Chen2025UniABGUA}.
-It is worth noting that both S and U methods necessitate training on the target dataset, while our method (Z) operates in a fully zero-shot manner.
+It is worth noting that both necessitate training on the target dataset, while our method operates in a fully training-free manner.

 As shown in Table~\ref{tab:university1652_comparison}, our VFM-Loc (RadioV4) achieves a competitive R@1 of 76.36\% for Drone→Satellite and 92.58\% for Satellite→Drone queries on the University-1652 dataset.
-Notably, this zero-shot method already outperforms several prior unsupervised approaches that require explicit training on the data, validating that a strong baseline can be established using only pre-trained VFMs.
+Notably, this training-free method already outperforms several prior unsupervised approaches that require explicit training on the data, validating that a strong baseline can be established using only pre-trained VFMs.
 While recent unsupervised methods (e.g., UniABG) obtain higher accuracy, they necessitate computationally expensive training or fine-tuning on the target dataset.
 In contrast, our training-free framework demonstrates the effectiveness of manifold alignment and saliency modeling in adapting off-the-shelf VFM features to the CVGL task.

 We further analyze the inference efficiency of each method as summarized in Table~\ref{tab:university1652_comparison}.
 The computational statistics for some baselines are absent, as their official implementations are unavailable.
 For EM-CVGL, a two-stage method, the reported figures correspond to the sum of both stages.
 Among methods with available data, VFM-Loc (DINOv3) achieves the lowest FLOPs while delivering competitive accuracy.
 Coupled with its training-free paradigm, which entirely eliminates training overhead, our VFM-Loc presents itself as the most computationally lightweight and readily deployable approach.